oplS17projects/Labyrinth/LUNA_JOOSEPPI.md

 ### 29 April 2017

 # Overview
 This project creates random mazes that the user could solve by moving through the maze using keyboard inputs using arrow keys with sound effects.
-The main part of the project that I tackled was implementing the maze.
+Jess Lai (@sagishi) and I tackled it together, and the main part of the project that I tackled was implementing the maze.

 The maze is represented as a list of rows, which are represented as a list of cells.
 Each cell is a list built in the following pattern: '(column row (left down up right)), where column and row are the coordinates of a particular cell, and the list of directions contains true/false flags to show which directions can be moved in from a particular cell.
 Other class concepts used in the construction of the maze are discussed below and include recursion, mapping over lists, data abstraction and object-oriented programming, and function composition.